STUDY JAPANESE ONLINE WITH NATIVES HERE

 While soba noodles are brown, smooth and thin, udon noodles are bright white, round and thick.
 The flavor and density of udon noodles may vary depending on the region of Japan where you eat them.

-Japanese noodle type - udon
+Type of Japanese noodles - udon

 Udon Noodles are actually quite thick